"

 There are several preventative measures you can take to help reduce the development of wrinkles and fine lines.
 These include:

-1. Protecting your skin from the sun: Sun exposure is a major contributor to the development of wrinkles and fine lines.
-To protect your skin from the sun, wear protective clothing, such as long-sleeved shirts and wide-brimmed hats, and use a broad-spectrum sunscreen with an SPF of 30 or higher.
+1. Protecting your skin from the sun: To protect your skin from the sun use a broad-spectrum sunscreen with an SPF of 30 or higher.

 3. Staying hydrated: Drinking plenty of water can help to keep your skin hydrated and reduce the appearance of fine lines and wrinkles.